HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/activity-catalog.md

 support custom activities using fully-qualified URIs like `https://my-ehr/custom-activity-name`.

 It is important to note that activities in the activity catalog do not align with hooks in [CDS Hooks].
 This is because hooks in [CDS Hooks] represent workflow points (such as signing orders) whereas activities in SMART Web Messaging represent EHR screens (such as the screen where clinicians tee up orders for signing).
-There may be some nominal overlap, but this is because the term may be used for both the workflow point and the screen (such as perhaps patient-view), but where possible, the spec will try to avoid this overlap since it is a source of confusion.
+There may be some nominal overlap, but this is because the term may be used for both the workflow point and the screen (such as perhaps patient-view), but where possible, this specification will try to avoid this overlap since it is a source of confusion.

 ### Conformance Language
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD",